Emmanuel687/Steps-Track/README.md

 # Step Application

-This is a simple step application built with React.
-The app uses event listeners, React states, and updating states to track the number of steps the user has taken.
+This is a simple step application used to track steps on component, It built with React.
+The app puts into practice the use of event handlers,React states and React conditional rendering.

 # Getting Started